JanHerca/urantiapedia/output/wikijs/en/article/Question_Time_2.md

 Whatever your answer, never forget that you really are indwelt by your God-spirit who is always ready to help you to sort yourself out.

 > Do not forget that you are commissioned to go forth reaching only the good news.
 You are not to attack the old ways; you are skillfully to put the leaven of new truth in the midst of the old beliefs.
-Let the Spirit of Truth do his own work. ([UB 178:1.16](/en/The_Urantia_Book/178#p1_16))
+Let the Spirit of Truth do his own work. (<a id="a52_244"></a>[UB 178:1.16](/en/The_Urantia_Book/178#p1_16))

 ## External links